ommudgal/turing/backend/README.md

-# Backend API for Trained & Tuned'25
+# Backend API for The Turing Test 25

-This is the FastAPI backend for the Trained & Tuned'25 student registration system.
+This is the FastAPI backend for The Turing Test 25 student registration system.

 ## Features